College Policy Number/Title:

 STD Benefits and Effect on Other Benefits

 While an employee may be approved for multiple instances of STD within a 12-month period, an employee may not use more than 90 total calendar days of STD leave in any 12-month period.
-Once an employee has exhausted his/her 90-day allowance of STD within a 12-month period, he/she may be eligible to apply for long-term disability if he/she remains unable to work; however, if the 90 days of STD are not continuous, eligibility for LTD may be jeopardized.
+Once an employee has exhausted the 90-day allowance of STD within a 12-month period, the employee may be eligible to apply for long-term disability if the employee remains unable to work; however, if the 90 days of STD are not continuous, eligibility for LTD may be jeopardized.

 Short-term disability insurance may not be used to care for others and is available only during the portion of the year that the employee is under contract or agreement to work for regular pay and benefits.
 Short-term disability is not available for any illness or injury that is self-inflicted, a result of war, or caused during the commission of a felony.